arfc/rollo/docs/source/usersguide/index.rst

 This demonstrates that control variables, ``variable1`` and ``variable2``, will be varied from 0 to 10 and -1 to 0, respectively.
+For example, in traditional reactor design, a control variable might be fuel enrichment.

 ^^^^^^^^^^
 Evaluators
 ^^^^^^^^^^
 Evaluators are the nuclear software **ROLLO** utilizes to calculate objective functions.
-**ROLLO** is nuclear-software agnostic, thus the user may use any nuclear software as an evaluator.
+**ROLLO** is nuclear-software agnostic, and does not have any nuclear software dependencies.
+Thus the user may use any nuclear software as an evaluator, and it is also up to the user to ensure that the nuclear software and their corresponding executables are correctly installed.
-In a single ROLLO input file, a user may define any number of evaluators.
+In a ROLLO input file, a user may define any number of evaluators.

 For each evaluator, there are mandatory and optional input parameters.
 These input parameters are outlined in the following table:

 .. list-table::
-   :widths: 25 25 25 25
+   :widths: 25 25 30 20
    :header-rows: 1

    * - Input Parameter